 In REM sleep, your body is relaxed and immobilized naturally, but this paralysis stops when you transition to NREM sleep.
-It is when your body doesn't handle this phase shift smoothly that the feeling of being paralyzed, both in your dream, and immediately upon waking, that your dreams take on the "paralyzed" symbolism.
+It is when your body doesn't handle this phase shift smoothly that the feeling of being paralyzed occurs, both in your dream and immediately upon waking, and your dreams take on the "paralyzed" symbolism.

 Sleep Paralysis Explained